dovecot/documentation/source/configuration_manual/mail_location/obox/other_s3-compatible_storages.rst

 Other S3-compatible Storages
 ==================================

+This document covers the S3 compatible storage services.
+In case you want to use AWS S3 please refer to :ref:`amazon_s3`.

-The configuration is likely to be similar to Amazon S3, but often the bucket name needs to be specified explicitly via the bucket parameter:
+The configuration for ``s3`` is likely to be similar to Amazon S3 ``aws-s3``, but generally the bucket name must be specified explicitly via the bucket
+parameter:

 .. code-block:: none